DavidAlberici/quantum-simulator-da/computational_cost.md

 # Computing‑Cost Analysis

 Below each heading you will find the original method, a short rationale of the dominant work that the interpreter performs, and the resulting **Big‑O / Ω** bound expressed as a function of *n* (the number of qubits, so the state‑vector length is 2ⁿ).

+Note: Although strictly speaking 4^n can be expressed as 2*2^n and therefore 2^n, I preferred to leave it as 4^n, because there is where I have a possible bottleneck

 ## __init__